Nevada City "Revolutionary War Days" 14-15 September 2019 Schedule!

 After Action Report

-On September 12th through 14th, 2014, the "Revolutionary War Days" event was held for the second year at Pioneer Park in the Gold Rush town of Nevada City in Northern California.
-Certainly small by Eastern standards, but by all measures for a relatively new event in Northern California, it was highly successful.
-The event was conducted by the Haslet's Delaware Regiment unit in Northern California, and was sponsored by the Nevada City Constitution Day Commission.
+On September 9th and 10th, 2017, the "Revolutionary War Days" event was held for the fifth year at Pioneer Park in the Gold Rush town of Nevada City in Northern California.
+The event was conducted by the Haslet's Delaware Regiment (Brigade of the American Revolution), and was sponsored by the Nevada City Constitution Day Commission.
 Nevada City celebrates Constitution Days that weekend, including a parade on Sunday afternoon.
 California’s official fife & drum band, the California Consolidated Drum Band, provided period music throughout the event and during the parade.
 The British Brigade’s 33rd Regiment of Foot supported its members’ participation at the event, joined by a New Jersey Loyalist.
 The living history encampment included tented stations of Revolutionary War era civilian life and activities, fife & drum station, and an encampment of soldiers’ tents.

-All in all a splendid several days helping children and adults understand and appreciate the story of the courageous men and women who lived these times, British, French and American.
+We had a splendid time helping children and adults understand and appreciate the story of the courageous men and women who lived these times.